HomeAdvertisingAll About Citations: Quality vs. Quantity in Local Listings

 • Claim and correct inaccurate listings immediately

-Recognising authoritative citation sources requires looking beyond surface metrics.
-True authority combines multiple factors that search engines value.
+Recognising authoritative citation sources means looking beyond surface metrics.
+Real authority combines several factors that search engines value.

-Editorial standards separate wheat from chaff.
+Editorial standards separate the good from the bad.
 Quality directories verify business information before publishing.
 They might require documentation, call to confirm details, or use other verification methods.
-This extra friction actually increases the citation’s value.
+That extra friction actually increases the citation’s value.

 Look for these authority indicators: